Income poverty & grants Income poverty & grants

 No poverty line is perfect.
 Using a single income measure tells us nothing about how resources are distributed between family members, or how money is spent.
 But this measure does give some indication of how many children are living in households with severely constrained resources.

-The poverty threshold used is the Statistics South Africa (Stats SA) ‘upper bound’ poverty line that was set at R779 per person per month in 2011 prices.
-The poverty lines increase with inflation and in 2023 the real value of the upper bound line was R1,558.1 Per capita income is calculated by adding all reported earnings for household members older than 15 years, adding the value of social grants received by anyone in the household, and dividing the total household income by the number of household members.
+The poverty threshold used is the Statistics South Africa’s (Stats SA) ‘upper bound’ poverty line that was set at R779 per person per month in 2011 prices.
+The poverty lines increase with inflation and in 2024 the real value of the upper bound line was R1,634.[1]
+Per capita income is calculated by adding all reported earnings for household members older than 15 years, adding the value of social grants received by anyone in the household, and dividing the total household income by the number of household members.

 Stats SA publishes two other poverty lines:

-• A ‘lower bound’ poverty line is calculated by adding to the food poverty line the average expenditure on essential non-food items by households whose food expenditure is below but close to the food poverty line.
-The value of the lower bound poverty line in 2011 prices was R501 per person per month (R1,058 in 2023 prices).
+• The ‘lower bound’ poverty line is calculated by adding to the food poverty line the average expenditure on essential non-food items by households whose food expenditure is below but close to the food poverty line.
+The value of the lower bound poverty line in 2011 prices was R501 per person per month (R1,109 in 2024 prices).
 Those living below this line would not be able to pay for the minimum non-food expenses or would be sacrificing their basic nutrition to pay for non-food expenses.

-• A ‘food’ poverty line is based on the cost of the minimum nutritional requirement of 2,100 kilocalories per person per day, without any allowance for other basic necessities.
-The value of the food poverty line in 2011 prices was R335 per person per month (R760 in 2023 values).
+• The ‘food’ poverty line is based on the cost of the minimum nutritional requirement of 2,100 kilocalories per person per day, without any allowance for other basic necessities.
+The value of the food poverty line in 2011 prices was R335 per person per month (R796 in 2024).
 Anyone living below this line will be malnourished and their health and survival may be at risk.

 We use the upper bound poverty line as our main indicator for tracking child poverty, as this is linked to the minimum requirement for basic nutrition and other basic needs such as clothing and shelter.
 In other words, the upper bound line is the only poverty line that meets the minimum requirement for children’s basic needs.

-South Africa has very high rates of child poverty and, although poverty rates have reduced substantially over the last two decades, a large number of children remain in poverty.
+Child poverty rates reduced substantially following the introduction of the Child Support Grant (CSG) was introduced, but a large number of children remain in poverty.
 In 2019, 56% of children (11.2 million) lived below the upper bound poverty line and 33% were below the food poverty line.
 Income poverty rates had fallen substantially since 2003, when 78% of children (14.1 million) were defined as ‘poor’ at the upper bound threshold and 53% were below the food poverty line.
-The reduction in the child poverty headcount over this period was mainly the result of a massive expansion in the reach of the Child Support Grant (CSG).
+The reduction in the child poverty headcount over this period was mainly the result of a massive expansion in the reach of the CSG.

-Child poverty rates increased in the lockdown year of 2020, with the upper-bound poverty rate rising by seven percentage points to 63%, and the child food poverty rate rising by six percentage points to 39%.
+Child poverty rates increased in the COVID-19 lockdown year of 2020, with the upper bound poverty rate rising by seven percentage points to 63%, and the child food poverty rate rising by six percentage points to 39%.
 Average poverty rates levelled off in 2021, although they did not decline.
-Poverty rates then increased again in most provinces in 2022.
-Across all the poverty measures, poverty rates were higher in 2022 than they were in the pre-lockdown year of 2019.
-In terms of population numbers, this translates as an additional 1.3 million children below the food poverty line, and an additional 3.4 million children below the upper-bound poverty line, compared with 2019.
-Given that the child population has grown over the past two decades, there were more children living in poverty in 2022 than there had been in 2003.
+Poverty rates then increased again in most provinces in 2022 and remained at that higher level in 2023 and 2024.
+Across all the poverty measures, poverty rates were higher in 2024 than they were in the pre-lockdown year of 2019.
+In terms of population numbers, this translates as an additional 1.2 million children below the food poverty line, and an additional 3.1 million children below the upper-bound poverty line, compared with 2019.
+Given that the child population has grown over the past two decades, the poverty headcount in 2024 was similar to that in 2003, despite an overall reduction in the poverty rate over the two decades.

 There are substantial differences in poverty rates across the provinces.
-Using the upper bound poverty line, nearly 80% of children in the Eastern Cape, KwaZulu-Natal, Limpopo, North West and Mpumalanga are poor.
-Gauteng and the Western Cape have the lowest child poverty rates, although there was a substantial increase in poverty in both these provinces – from 35% in 2019 to 59% in 2022 in Gauteng, and from 27% to 44% in the Western Cape.
-Child poverty remains most prominent in the rural areas of the former homelands, where 87% of children were below the poverty line in 2022.
-However, poverty rates have also risen sharply among urban children, with the upper-bound poverty rate in urban areas standing at 60% in 2022 (up from 41% in 2019), and the food poverty rate at 28% (up from 21%).
+Using the upper bound poverty line, over 75% of children in the Eastern Cape, KwaZulu-Natal, Limpopo and North West are poor.
+Gauteng and the Western Cape have the lowest child poverty rates, although there was a substantial increase in poverty in both these provinces – from 35% in 2019 to 54% in 2024 in Gauteng, and from 27% to 41% in the Western Cape.
+Child poverty remains most prominent in the rural areas of the former homelands, where 86% of children were below the poverty line in 2024.
+However, poverty rates have also risen sharply among urban children, with the upper bound poverty rate in urban areas standing at 56% in 2024 (up from 41% in 2019), and the urban food poverty rate at 25% (up from 21%).

 There are no significant differences in child poverty levels across gender or between different age groups in the child population.

-The Sustainable Development Goals (SDGs) replaced the Millennium Development Goals in 2015 and set a global agenda for development by 2030.
-Target 1.1 is to eradicate extreme poverty using the international poverty line of $1.90 per person per day (equivalent to R403 per person per month in 2022, using the International Monetary Fund purchasing power parity conversion).2 This poverty line is extremely low – below survival level – and is not appropriate for South Africa.
+The Sustainable Development Goals (SDGs) replaced the Millennium Development Goals (MDGs) in 2015 and set a global agenda for development by 2030.
+Target 1.1 is to eradicate extreme poverty using the international poverty line, which was originally set at $1 per day by the MDGs, then increased to $1.25.
+It was revised upwards for the SDGs, to $1.90 and again to $2.15.
+In July 2025, the World Bank announced a further increase in the international ultra-poverty line, raising it to $3 per day.[2]
+This would translate to R654 per person per month in 2024, using the International Monetary Fund purchasing power parity conversion.[3]
+This poverty line is extremely low – below survival level – and is not appropriate for South Africa.
 No child should be below it.
-In 2003, 52% of children (9.3 million) lived below the equivalent of the SDG poverty line.
-By 2019, this had decreased to 22% (4.3 million), but in 2020 the ultra-low ‘SDG poverty rate’ spiked to 28% before settling back to 21% (4.4 million children) in 2022.
+In 2024, a quarter of all children in South Africa (24%) lived below the international poverty line.

 The General Household Survey asks a set of questions to establish whether household members over 15 years are economically active.
 For those who are economically active and report their earnings, these amounts are standardised to monthly values.